Macbeth (Verdi)

 After the success of Attila in 1846, by which time the composer had become well established, Macbeth came before the great successes of 1851 to 1853 (Rigoletto, Il trovatore and La traviata) which propelled him into universal fame.
 As sources, Shakespeare's plays provided Verdi with lifelong inspiration: some, such as an adaption of King Lear (as Re Lear) were never realized, but he wrote his two final operas using Othello as the basis for Otello (1887) and The Merry Wives of Windsor as the basis for Falstaff (1893).

-The first version of Macbeth was completed during the time which Verdi described as his "galley years," which ranged over a period of 16 years, and one which saw the composer produce 22 operas.
-By the standards of the subject matter of almost all Italian operas during the first fifty years of the 19th century, Macbeth was highly unusual.
-The 1847 version was very successful and it was presented widely.
-Pleased with his opera and with its reception, Verdi wrote to Antonio Barezzi, his former father-in-law and long-time supporter about two weeks after the premiere:

-The 1865 revision, produced in a French translation and with several additions, was first given on 19 April of that year.
+The first version of Macbeth was completed during the time that Verdi described as his "galley years," which ranged over 16 years and saw the composer produce 22 operas.
+By the standards of the subject matter of almost all Italian operas produced during the first fifty years of the 19th century, Macbeth was highly unusual.
+The 1847 version was very successful, and it was presented widely.
+The 1865 revision, produced in a French translation and with several additions, was first given on 21 April.
 It was less successful, and the opera largely faded from public view until the mid-20th century revivals.